CHNsPart/flow-client/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

----

-## ⚙️ Global Configuration System
+## Global Configuration System

 ### Overview

-This template includes a comprehensive global configuration system for themes and company-specific settings.
-This enables easy customization of the application for different companies without code changes—just by modifying environment variables.
+Flow Hub includes a comprehensive global configuration system for themes and company-specific settings.
+This enables easy customization of the application for different companies without code changes, just by modifying environment variables.

 ### Key Features